ytamura-create/Klangfarbenatlas/README.md

 ## 🎼 Research Background

+In *Harmonielehre* (1911), Arnold Schönberg proposed that musical timbre could become a structural principle of music comparable to melody itself.
+He envisioned **Klangfarbenmelodie** as

+> “progressions whose relations with one another work with a kind of logic entirely equivalent to that logic which satisfies us in the melody of pitches.”

+before adding,

+> “That has the appearance of a futuristic fantasy and is probably just that.
+But I have absolute faith that it will come about.”

-Since Helmholtz established the physical foundations of musical acoustics in the nineteenth century, musical timbre has occupied an increasingly central place in musical thought.
-Schönberg's concept of **Klangfarbenmelodie** proposed that changes of instrumental color could themselves function as musical structure, while later composers such as Pierre Schaeffer, Karlheinz Stockhausen, and György Ligeti further expanded timbre into a fundamental compositional parameter.
-Yet even after the emergence of digital computation and modern signal processing in the post-war era, a quantitative framework that systematically connected timbre analysis to practical composition, orchestration, and harmonic thinking remained limited.
-Most previous approaches primarily characterized the properties of individual spectra. **Klangfarbenatlas instead places the measurable difference between two timbres at the center of analysis**, treating timbral transformation itself as the primary object of study.
-In this perspective, geometry emerges not from isolated sounds but from the network of relations between them.
+More than a century later, this "futuristic fantasy" continues to inspire composers—from Webern to Schaeffer, Stockhausen, Ligeti, and many others—yet a quantitative framework capable of connecting timbral analysis directly to composition, orchestration, and harmonic thinking has remained limited.

+**Klangfarbenatlas** approaches this challenge from a different perspective.
+Rather than describing individual spectra in isolation, it places the measurable **difference between two timbres** at the center of analysis, treating timbral transformation itself as the primary object of study.
+In this perspective, geometry emerges not from isolated sounds but from the network of relations between them, providing a measurable counterpart to Schönberg's search for a logic of timbral succession.

-This project deliberately relies **only on physical observables**, without incorporating perceptual ratings or other cognitive variables.
+Unlike approaches based on perceptual ratings or other cognitive variables, this project relies **exclusively on physical observables**.
 Each recording is decomposed into its frequency spectrum, and the normalized spectrum is interpreted as a probability density distributed along the cochlear partition.
-This representation is inspired by the physiological mechanism of frequency-selective filtering in the basilar membrane before higher-level auditory cognition.
+This representation is inspired by the frequency-selective filtering performed by the basilar membrane before higher-level auditory cognition.
 The implementation in this repository employs **FFT-based spectral decomposition** for computational efficiency and reproducibility.
-Although FFT is not the biological mechanism performed by the cochlea itself, it serves as a practical approximation of the same frequency-separation principle.
+Although FFT is not itself the biological mechanism of the cochlea, it serves as a practical approximation of the same principle of frequency separation.

 Recent developments in **Wasserstein geometry** have attracted increasing attention in information geometry, statistics, and machine learning because they endow probability distributions with a meaningful geometric structure through optimal transport.
-This perspective, pioneered in part by the convergence of optimal transport theory with modern information geometry—including recent developments associated with Shun-ichi Amari and collaborators—makes it possible to compare probability distributions by the cost of transforming one into another, rather than by pointwise differences alone.
+In particular, recent work associated with **Shun-ichi Amari** and collaborators has highlighted how optimal transport complements classical Fisher-information geometry, extending geometric methods for probability distributions beyond coordinate-based descriptions.
 Within this framework, timbral change can be interpreted as the **minimum transport cost required to transform one spectral distribution into another**, allowing musical timbres to be compared through the physical displacement of spectral energy rather than isolated spectral descriptors.
-See [*Klangfarbenakkord and Klangfarbenharmonien: Metric Space Models for Music on Informational Geometry 1*](https://arxiv.org/abs/2608.28026).

-While this dataset also provides precomputed analyses using L2-Wasserstein distance and logarithmic-frequency variants, the accompanying research primarily adopts the **L1-Wasserstein distance** because it preserves two physically meaningful properties simultaneously: the conservation of spectral mass and the total amount of transport required to transform one timbre into another.
-Rather than treating frequency bins as independent coordinates, L1-Wasserstein interprets spectral change as the cumulative displacement of acoustic energy across the frequency axis, making it particularly suitable for describing continuous timbral transformations.
+While this dataset also provides precomputed analyses using L2-Wasserstein distance and logarithmic-frequency variants, the accompanying research primarily adopts the **L1-Wasserstein distance** because it simultaneously preserves two physically meaningful properties: conservation of spectral mass and the total amount of transport required to transform one timbre into another.
+Instead of treating frequency bins as independent coordinates, L1-Wasserstein interprets spectral change as the cumulative displacement of acoustic energy across the frequency axis, making it particularly suitable for describing continuous timbral transformations.

-For normalized spectra $P$ and $Q$ in one dimension, the L1-Wasserstein distance is defined as
+For normalized spectra in one dimension, the L1-Wasserstein distance is defined as

 $$
-W_1(P,Q)=\int_{-\infty}^{\infty}\left|F_P(x)-F_Q(x)\right|\ \mathrm{d}x,
+W_1(P,Q)=\int_{-\infty}^{\infty}\left|F_P(x)-F_Q(x)\right|dx,
 $$

 where $F_P$ and $F_Q$ denote the cumulative distribution functions of the two normalized spectra.
 Unlike pointwise spectral differences, this formulation preserves the total spectral probability while measuring **how much spectral mass must be transported, and how far**, to transform one timbre into another.
 In other words, timbral difference is represented not by isolated spectral peaks but by the minimum physical work required to rearrange the entire spectral distribution.